 To protect multivolume non-VSAM DASD and tape data sets, you must define each volume of the data set to RACF as part of the same volume set.
 When a RACF-protected data set is opened for output and extended to a new volume, the new volume is automatically defined to RACF as part of the same volume set.
-When a multivolume physical-sequential data set is opened for output either each subsequent volume must be RACF protected as part of the same volume set, or the data set must not yet exist on the volume. multivolume tape data set is opened for output, either each subsequent volume must be RACF protected as part of the same volume set, or the tape volume must not yet be defined to RACF.
+When a multivolume physical-sequential data set is opened for output and any of the data set's volumes are defined to RACF, either each subsequent volume must be RACF protected as part of the same volume set, or the data set must not yet exist on the volume.
+When a RACF protected multivolume tape data set is opened for output, either each subsequent volume must be RACF protected as part of the same volume set, or the tape volume must not yet be defined to RACF.
 If the first volume opened is not RACF protected, no subsequent volume may be RACF protected.
 If a multivolume data set is opened for input (or a nonphysical-sequential data set is opened for output), no such consistency check is performed when subsequent volumes are accessed.

 ISO/ANSI/FIPS Version 3 installation exits that execute under RACF will receive control during ANSI volume label processing.
 Control will go to the RACHECK preprocessing and postprocessing installation exits.
-The same IECIEPRM exit parameter list passed to ANSI installation exits will be passed to the RACF installation exits if the accessibility code is any alphabetic character from A through Z. For more information, see Magnetic Tape Labels and File Structure.
+The same IECIEPRM exit parameter list passed to ANSI installation exits will be passed to the RACF installation exits if the accessibility code is any alphabetic character from A through Z. For more information, see Data Facility Product: Customization.